Luos-io/Documentation/src/pages/tools/pyluos.md

 device.button_mod.robus_revision # Returns the version of Robus
 ```

-If you use *ipython* or *Jupyter Notebook*, you can use auto-completion using the `Tab` key to find every available object and variable.
+If you use *IPython* or *Jupyter Notebook*, you can use auto-completion using the `Tab` key to find every available object and variable.

 ![Auto-completion](../../_assets/img/pyluos-3.png)